Overview

 While checking out the sights, trail users can be forgiven for their sense of déjà¿vu, as things like the circa 1884 courthouse may seem familiar.
 That’s because the downtown has been the location of nearly 70 films and TV shows, from early episodes of The Dukes of Hazzard to My Cousin Vinny and The Walking Dead.

-Trail users can either backtrack on the paved trail for 1.5 miles to the river or head east through shady woodlots and former cotton fields for 6 miles to Mansfield, which has several cafés and an old depot at Railroad Avenue and GA 11.
+From here, the trail heads east through shady woodlots and former cotton fields for 6 miles to Mansfield, which has several cafés and an old depot at Railroad Avenue and GA 11.
 The trail reaches its absolute southern end in another 1.3 miles at Zeigler Road, just past Beaver Park, where trail users can find parking, drinking water, and restrooms.

 The Cricket Frog Trail runs between Turner Lake Rd.
 (Covington) and Ziegler Rd (Mansfield).